TheJaredWilcurt/inkline.io/src/views/docs/core/TablesView/template.md

 ~~~

-## Themes
+## Variants
 Tables can be themed using brand modifier classes such as `.-light`, `.-dark`, `.-primary`, `.-secondary`, `.-info`, `.-success`, `.-warning`, and `.-danger`.
-You can theme the table as a whole or individual table elements.
-By default, tables have the `.-light` theme.
+You can set a variant for the table as a whole or individual table elements.
+By default, tables have the `.-light` variant.
 You can use a variation of any of the above classes to create the table design you need.

 <table class="table -light -bordered -striped -hoverable">
   <thead>